Balfour Beatty partnership makes a splash at Water Industry Awards

 The Water Industry Awards is the annual celebration of outstanding achievement and innovation in the UK water industry.

 The award recognised the partnership’s initiative which combines rainwater harvesting, atmospheric drinking water generation and renewable energy sources to provide facilities for on-site workers.
-Currently being trialed at Balfour Beatty’s Plant and Fleet Innovation Centre in Thurnscoe, the initiative uses solar and wind energy to power a generator which produces water for drinking and other uses.
+Currently being trialled at Balfour Beatty’s Plant and Fleet Innovation Centre in Thurnscoe, the initiative uses solar and wind energy to power a generator which produces water for drinking and other uses.

 Richard Mason, Product & Innovations Manager, who led on the initiative for the partnership, said: “We are delighted to have won the Sustainability and Resource Recovery Initiative of the Year award.